blackducksoftware/import_yocto_bm/README.md

 It can be used as an alternative to the standard Yocto scan process for Black Duck provided within Synopsys Detect, and is mainly focussed on identifying the recipes within the built image as opposed to all recipes in the build environment, but provides additional capabilities including checking against the Black Duck KB, replacing recipe specifications and propagating locally patched CVEs to the Black Duck project.

 # LATEST UPDATES
+## V1.15 Beta
+- Changed KB recipe download to use json formatted files
+- Changed --kb_recipe_file to --kb_recipe_dir to support json files

+## V1.14 Beta
+- Reworked replacefile logic and improved console reporting

-## V1.13
+## V1.13 Beta
 - replaced the --debug option with --bblayers_out with the ability to define the input file.
-- Fixed the --report option to use the specified report file (previously always wrote to report.txt
+- Fixed the --report option to use the specified report file (previously always wrote to report.txt)
 - Changed the recipe matching logic to also look for KB matches without revisions (-rX) to support older Yocto versions

 ## V1.12